OpsHubProduct/OpsHub-Docs-Validation-Space/docs/knowledge-resources/integration-combination-examples/micro-focus-alm-and-jira-integration.md

 # Overview
 Best-of-breed systems such as Micro Focus ALM/QC and Jira bring rich functionalities to the ecosystem.
 The integration of Micro Focus ALM and Jira makes it easier for the development, and quality assurance (QA) teams to collaborate with each other.This, in turn, helps in delivering a high quality product to customers at a faster pace.
 With this integration, there is no manual effort required to keep the teams updated on the latest work status.
-OpsHub Integration Manager integrates Micro Focus ALM and Jira bi-directionally.
+<code class="expression">space.vars.SITENAME</code> integrates Micro Focus ALM and Jira bi-directionally.
 On this page, we will discuss the bi-directional integration of:

 <p align="center">
   <img src="../../assets/Micro_Focus_ALM-Jira_entities.png" width="900px"/>